freepn/fpnd/README_DNS_setup.rst

 In order to rectify the problem you'll need to collect some system info:

-* who owns/manages your network configs?
+* what tools own/manage your network config?
-* who owns/manages your DNS config?
+* what tools own/manage your DNS config?

 For Ubuntu bionic and focal, the answer is most likely one or more of the following.